getsentry/integration-platform-example/backend-py/README.md

 # Backend - Python

-This directory contains the backend code written in Python (with Flask).
+This directory contains the backend code written in Python (with Flask and SQLAlchemy).

 ## Development